MisterJimson/multi_screen_layout/README.md

   }
 }
 ```
+#### Surface Duo Example
 ![Two Page 1](https://raw.githubusercontent.com/MisterJimson/multi_screen_layout/main/.media/two_page_1.png)

 ![Two Page 2](https://raw.githubusercontent.com/MisterJimson/multi_screen_layout/main/.media/two_page_2.png)
+#### Samsung Z Fold 2 Flex Mode Example
+TODO images
 ### MasterDetailLayout
 Very similar to `TwoPageLayout`.
 This layout has better support for having related, "deeper", content in the second page that would usually be accessed by navigating to a new page.

 It's common to use this type of layout when you have a list of items that when tapped let you view a detailed view of the item.
-Email and instant messaging apps are examples of this.
+Email and instant messaging apps are good examples of this.

 On a single screen device, or when the app is only running on a single screen, `master` will display first.
 When `isSelected` is true, `detail` is displayed as a new page on top of `master`, similar to using `Navigator.push`.

-When spanned across 2 screens, both `master` and `detail` display at the same time and no navigation occurs.
+When displaying on 2 screens, both `master` and `detail` display at the same time and no navigation occurs.
 Even when `isSelected` is false.

+Similar to `TwoPageLayout`, on a folding screen device when the screen is half opened the screen is treated as a dual screen device.

 `MasterDetailLayout` also handles switching between spanned and non-spanned modes appropriately, so the UI will be the same if you select and then span, or span and then select.